 Lens for full length portraits

-The reason I mention lenses for full body portraits last is because the above considerations will impact your choice of lens focal length first.
+The reason I mention lenses for full body portraits last is because the above considerations impact your choice of lens focal length first.
 For example, if you want to blur the background, using a wide angle, like 35mm, won’t work well for you, especially at apertures narrower than F4.

 I also believe that you should learn to work with what you have – it’s a great way to stretch your knowledge of portrait photography techniques.